 Grooming

 The Newfoundland has a water-resistant double coat.
 As a result, they are moderate to high shedders.
 It’s worse in spring when they rid themselves of the extra thick winter coat.
 Brushing them two to three times a week is plenty throughout the year.
-It takes approximately 15 to 20 minutes at a time to give the Newfie a once over with a decent grooming brush.
+Giving the Newfie a once-over with a decent grooming brush takes approximately 15 to 20 minutes at a time.

 The Saint Bernard is similar to a double coat and will also need a regular brush to keep him looking his best.
 Again, two to three times a week with a few daily brushes during the spring and autumn season change should be enough.
-If started at an early age, grooming is a great way to bond with your pup, for both the Bernard and Newfie.
+If started early, grooming is a great way to bond with your pup for both the Bernard and Newfie.

 Because they are both prone to eye concerns, when brushing them be sure to take a quick glance over their eyes.
 This way, if you note any changes, you can take them to the vet and get them checked out before it worsens.
-If lower shedding frequency is important, look for a hybrid dog that sheds less, as the Saint Berdoodle.
+If lower shedding frequency is vital, look for a hybrid dog that sheds less, like the Saint Berdoodle.

 Price